Experience the Spokane City Credit Union difference.Join Now

 Credit unions continue to look out for their members' interests and provide a level of service that is not generally available at other financial institutions.
 Whether it's providing a loan to help a member cover unexpected medical bills, giving financial counseling to a member whose company closed its doors, or simply offering a better deal on a used car loan, credit unions make a difference for their members and the communities they serve.

 Join today!
-If you live, work, worship or attend school in Washington state, you are eligible to join Spokane City Credit Union.
+If you live, work, worship or attend school in Washington state or reside in Kootenai, Bonner or Benewah Counties in the State of Idaho, you are eligible to join Spokane City Credit Union.

 There is a one-time $20.00 membership fee to join.
 A Membership Service Representative will contact you finalize this application.